Want a FREE Dessert & Treat eCookbook?

 Not sure what to use your boiled chicken for?

-We've been using this method for two of our most popular recipes!
-Try our Clean Eating Chicken Salad & Savory Chicken Casserole using boiled chicken.
-They are both very simple meals to prepare and great for leftovers!
+We've been using this method for a few of our most popular recipes!
+Try our Clean Eating Chicken Salad, Savory Chicken Casserole, and/or our Chicken Tortilla Casserole using boiled chicken.
+They are very simple meals to prepare and great for leftovers!